-From pre-survey to post-survey, positive changes in attitudes were seen on six items.
-Data were unable to be analyzed using t-tests to compare pre-survey responses with post-survey responses due to small N = 12.
+From pre-survey to post-survey, positive changes in attitudes were seen on four of the six items.
+Data were unable to be analyzed using t-tests to compare pre-survey responses with post-survey responses due to the small N = 10.